vtex-apps/organizations-challenge/docs/README.md

-# Permission Challenge
+# Organizations Challenge

-> Challenge that checks if a user is permitted to view the content
+> Challenge that checks if a user is permitted to view the content, based on its Organizations

 ## Usage